SpencerDedrick/nixonclone/README.md

 Thanks for READING ME.

-This is what will be one of my biggest and most ambitions projects yet.
+This is what will be one of my biggest and most ambitious projects yet.
 I will be creating a "clone" of the Nixon brand website.
+Fair warning - the code in this repository is an all you can eat buffet of spaghetti code and div soup.
+I am aware of this and I am working on learning how to write better, cleaner code.
+As well as, use more appropriate semantics.
+I appreciate your grace in this matter.

+If you do happen to peek at the code I would greatly appreciate any feedback!

 ## Table of contents